Government Benefits & Services

 Each year, the US Department of Health and Human Services updates the federal poverty guidelines.
 These are a list of annual income amounts, based on the number of people in a household.
 Different programs use the guidelines in different ways.

-Rights of Food Supplemental Program applicants and recipients
+Rights of Supplemental Nutrition Assistance Program applicants and recipients.

 EAFC is a program to support the income of families in need.